Corruption in supply chains: an overview

-Take the Covid-19 virus, which made everyone acutely aware of the dangers of globalization and limited supply chains in February 2020.
-Suddenly, everything from toilet paper to baby food became scarce for a week or two, with a streamlined model that focused on profits struggling to cope with ever-increasing demand.
+The COVID-19 pandemic has further amplified the fragility of today's global supply chains.
+Suddenly, everything from toilet paper to baby food became scarce, with a streamlined model that focused on profits struggling to cope with an ever-increasing demand.
 This type of situation has proven to increase the risk of supply chain corruption even more.

 Depending on your location, corruption may or may not be endemic.
-As a concept, it’s typically dishonest or illegal behaviour, achieving goals through improper or unlawful means.
+As a concept, it’s typically dishonest or illegal behavior, achieving goals through improper or unlawful means.
 In many areas, such as Latin America, it can be a persistent problem which can, in the long run, affect the productivity and profitability of your supply chain.

 The practices are accepted in some regions, while they may be prevalent - and even widely accepted by society as a whole.